Vietnamese Food Is Taking Over TikTok in 2025—Here’s Why

 Vietnamese Food Is Taking Over TikTok—And It’s Not Just a Trend

-The scale is staggering, but the real story lies in what creators are actually filming and why millions of people are watching.
+The numbers are wild, but the real story?
+What creators are filming and why millions can’t look away.

 The Creators Driving Vietnamese Food Virality